 Sample composites and nutrient analyses: For each analytical sample, the turkeys purchased at each individual location were used to create an individual composite.
-For the enhanced turkey data, a composite of light meat and a composite of dark meat from each location were paired (n=6), then homogenized and analyzed in both raw and cooked forms.
-For the non-enhanced turkey data, each location was analyzed separately (n=4) for both the raw and cooked forms.
+For the turkeys with added solution, a composite of light meat and a composite of dark meat from each location were paired (n=6), then homogenized and analyzed in both raw and cooked forms.
+For the turkeys without added solution, each location was analyzed separately (n=4) for both the raw and cooked forms.
 Skin samples from the entire bird were pooled and analyzed both in raw and cooked forms.
 At this level, these nutrients were analyzed: proximate nutrients (moisture, total fat, ash, and protein), minerals, cholesterol, fatty acids, thiamin, niacin, riboflavin, vitamin B6, and vitamin B12.

-Samples from two or more locations were combined to form regional or national composites for enhanced and non-enhanced turkey for these nutrients: amino acids, choline, vitamin K, folate, and retinol.
-Values for vitamin D, including 25-hydroxy vitamin D, were also obtained from regional composites.
+Samples from two or more locations were combined to form regional or national composites for turkeys with added solution and for turkeys without added solution for these nutrients: amino acids, choline, vitamin K, folate, and retinol.
+Values for vitamin D, including 25-hydroxyvitamin D, were also obtained from regional composites.
 Nutrient analyses were performed by TTU and a commercial laboratory, whose analytical procedures were evaluated and validated through the NFNAP process.
-Regional composites of enhanced turkey were also analyzed for sugar and starch.
+Regional composites of turkey with added solution were also analyzed for sugar and starch.

 In SR, turkey listings are described as light meat, dark meat, or by specific parts.
 Listings in previous versions of SR also included turkey classes such as fryer, hen, or tom in some of the descriptions.
-However, terms used to identify specific turkey classes are no longer included in SR 25, since turkeys sold in the current market are not consistently identified with this information.
+However, terms used to identify specific turkey classes are no longer included in SR, since turkeys sold in the current market are not consistently identified with this information.

-As a result of this study, data have been generated to create new SR items for these enhanced whole turkey items: light meat, raw and cooked (with and without skin), dark meat, raw and cooked (with and without skin), gizzard, heart, liver, neck, back, breast, wings, drumstick and thigh.
-Data have also been generated to update these non-enhanced whole turkey items: light meat, raw and cooked (with and without skin), dark meat, raw and cooked (with and without skin), gizzard, heart, liver, neck, breast, wings, drumstick and thigh.
+As a result of this study, data have been generated to create new SR items for whole turkey with added solution for these items: light meat, raw and cooked (with and without skin), dark meat, raw and cooked (with and without skin), gizzard, heart, liver, neck, back, breast, wings, drumstick and thigh.